don86nl/ha_intents/README.md

 **1\.
 Good night routine**
 This package adds a (customizable) good night routine to your Assist functions.
+*Disclaimer: The Google TV in the video was shutdown using the Google Assistant SDK, not the media_player.turn_off service call, which unfortunately doesn't work for this type of device.*

 **2\.
 Timers**
 THIS SCRIPT WILL BE UPDATED TO BE USED WITH PACKAGES!
 DO NOT USE AT THIS MOMENT!